mvtorrecilha/ef_core_with_mediatr/README.md

 ## Usage

 ```
-dotnet run --project .\backend\src\Library.Api\Library.Api.csproj -- seed
+dotnet run --project .\backend\src\Library.Api\Library.Api.csproj
 ```
-This command will run the site on url "https://localhost:5001" and the database will already be created with some data already inserted.
-You can check the data in the **DatabaseBoostrp.cs** file.
+This command will run the site on url "https://localhost:5001" and the database will already be created with some data already inserted by migration.

-**Note: Every time you execute this command the data in the tables will be deleted.
-To not erase the data, just remove the argument "-- seed"**

 ## Run the tests